 18:3 Wherefore are we counted as beasts, and reputed vile in your sight?
 18:4 He teareth himself in his anger: shall the earth be forsaken for thee? and shall the rock be removed out of his place?
 18:5 Yea, the light of the wicked shall be put out, and the spark of his fire shall not shine.

-18:6 The light shall be dark in his [the body of the wicked and he shall die] tabernacle, and his candle [properly LAMP, meaning light, life] shall be put out with him.
+18:6 The light shall be dark in his [the light of life will fail and he will die] tabernacle, and his candle [properly LAMP, meaning light, life] shall be put out with him.

-The wicked will fall in his evil counsel.
+The wicked will fall in their evil counsel.

 18:7 The steps of his strength shall be straitened, and his own counsel shall cast him down.
 18:8 For he is cast into a net by his own feet, and he walketh upon a snare.